maglub/piLogger/README.txt

 * Config files are found in /etc/piLogger.d, which is conveniently symlinked to ~/piLogger/etc

 * bash autocompletion is set up for most important scripts.
 This means that you can press <TAB> twice to see parameters and devices for most commands in ~/piLogger/bin

 * By setting the variable "debug=true" in ~/piLogger/etc/piLogger.conf file, you will get more output on the screen and in the logfiles in /var/log/piLogger

+* You can list your devices at any time by running the following commands, which will NOT alter any config files:
+  -> ~/piLogger/bin/listDevices
+  -> ~/piLogger/bin/listDevices --aliasFile

+* You can rescan your devices, and automatically update the ~/piLogger/etc/devices.conf file with:
+  -> ~/piLogger/bin/listDevices --scan

+* Almost always, you want the same aliases in your caputre.conf file as in your aliases.conf file.
+You can easily do this by running:
+  -> cat ~/piLogger/etc/aliases.conf | cut -d";" -f1 > ~/piLogger/etc/capture.conf

+* Almost always, you wamt the same aliases in yoru graph.default.conf file.
+You can easily do this by running:
+  -> cp ~/piLogger/etc/capture.conf ~/piLogger/etc/graph.default.conf